ageitgey/face_recognition/README.md

 ## Installation

-Python 3 is fully supported.
-Python 2 should also work.
+Python 3 / Python 2 are fully supported.
 Only macOS and Linux are tested.
 I have no idea if this will work on Windows.

-1. First, install the required machine learning models using `pip3` (or `pip2` for Python 2):
+Step 1: Install the required machine learning models using `pip3` (or `pip2` for Python 2):

 ```bash
 pip3 install git+https://github.com/ageitgey/face_recognition_models
 ```

-2. Then you can install this module from pypi using `pip3` (or `pip2` for Python 2):
+Step 2: Install this module from pypi using `pip3` (or `pip2` for Python 2):

 ```bash
 pip3 install face_recognition
 ```

-NOTE: It's very likely that you will run into problems when pip tries to compile the `dlib` dependency.
-If that happens, check out this guide to installing dlib from source instead to fix the error:
+IMPORTANT NOTE: It's very likely that you will run into problems when pip tries to compile the `dlib` dependency.
+If that happens, check out this guide to installing dlib from source (instead of from pip) to fix the error:

 [How to install dlib from source](https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf)

-After manually installing `dlib`, try running `pip3 install face_recognition` again.
+After manually installing `dlib`, try running `pip3 install face_recognition` again to complete your installation.

 ## Usage